Build predictable behaviour by teaching routines like curriculum content.

 Remove a concrete distraction without turning it into a confrontation.

-Solve the immediate issue quickly and reset the pupil without disrupting the lesson.
+Solve the immediate issue quickly and reset the student without disrupting the lesson.

 Reduce ‘nagging’ cycles and make directions meaningful.